-Reckless Driving / Aggressive Driving
+Reckless / Aggressive Driving Lawyer in Wake County

 Many people assume that driving recklessly or aggressively can only result in a simple traffic violation.
 When considering these offenses, the terms reckless driving and aggressive driving are often incorrectly used interchangeably.

 However, the truth is that both of these offenses are actually crimes that are classified as misdemeanors in North Carolina.
 Furthermore, they are not the same offense, although both can result in possible fines and imprisonment.

 Aggressive / Reckless Driving Lawyer in Raleigh

 Have you recently been cited for driving aggressively or recklessly in North Carolina?
 Coolidge Law Firm provides experienced legal representation for these offenses and many other serious traffic violations.

 Our Wake County aggressive driving attorneys represent clients of all ages, including college students from such Research Triangle area schools as Duke University, Meredith College, North Carolina State University, Shaw University, the University of North Carolina at Chapel Hill (UNC), Wake Technical Community College (Wake Tech), and William Peace University.
 Call (919) 239-8448 right now to have our firm review your case during a free, confidential consultation.

 - What is the difference between these two violations?

 - How might a person be punished if he is convicted or pleads guilty?